5 Reasons Your New Buckinghamshire Lawn Is Struggling and the Local Fixes That Work

 Key Early Care for New Lawns

 In dry or warmer weather, this may mean watering daily for the first few weeks.
+As the turf starts to resist a gentle lift at the corner, move towards fewer, deeper waterings when conditions allow.

 Avoid walking on new grass for at least three to four weeks, or until turf is firmly rooted.